josbeir/cakephp-docs-md/docs/en/controllers/components.md

 > to do this will trigger an exception.
 >

-Components can use [development/dependency-injection](/en/development/dependency-injection.md) to receive services as constructor parameters
+Components can use [Dependency Injection](/en/development/dependency-injection.md) to receive services as constructor parameters

 ```php